robertdenton/grades/README.md

 All of the data, and more, is publically accessible through the <a href="www.colorado.edu/pba/‎">CU Office of Planning and Budget Analysis</a> <a href="www.colorado.edu/pba/course/gradesintro.htm">here</a>.

 With much help from <a href="https://datatables.net/">DataTables</a>.

+<b>NOTE: The MySQL connection info has been changed in the index.php, you'll need to adjust that to your needs with your data.</b>